 IP Addresses Used in Spying

 Edward Snowden worked for the National Security Agency (NSA) of the United States.
 While doing this work, he became aware that the NSA was spying on American citizens and also on the citizens of other countries.
-Under American law, spying on U.S. Citizens is a violation of their constitutional rights under the Fourth Amendment, which does not allow “unreasonable searches and seizure of property”.
+Under American law, spying on U.S. citizens is a violation of their constitutional rights under the Fourth Amendment, which does not allow “unreasonable searches and seizure of property”.

-Edward Snowden is a heroic whistleblower, who risked his life exposing these crimes being committed by the governments involved.
+Edward Snowden is a heroic whistleblower who risked his life exposing the crimes being committed by the governments involved.
 He had to seek asylum in Russia to stay out of jail in the US even though the Prism program was a collaborative effort between telecommunication companies and the US government, which allowed the NSA to get copies of emails, Facebook messages, and Skype conversations (including “private” intimate videos not meant to be shared with anyone except the participants involved).

-Go to this website and your IP address will be shown to you at www.whatsmyip.org.
-IP addresses are twelve numbers shown in four groups separated by periods such as 123.456.789.012 and if your computer is directly connected to the Internet (not using a proxy server) and is not part of a network, your IP address will show approximately where your computer is physically located.
+Go to this website, and your IP address will be shown to you at www.whatsmyip.org.
+IP addresses are twelve numbers shown in four groups separated by periods such as 123.456.789.012, and if your computer is directly connected to the Internet (not using a proxy server) and is not part of a network, your IP address will show approximately where your computer is physically located.

 Finding out the IP Address of a Website